 Dominican Republic grows a lot of coffee, but they drink most of it.
 Only 20% of the crop is exported.

 Their coffee does not have high demand in the USA.
 Even the higher grade lots tend to be fairly inexpensive, with very mild, mellow flavor, little to no acidity, and a clean aftertaste.
-I used to use it as a base for flavored coffee since it doesn't have any attributes that compete with the flavorings.
-Dominican Republic coffee became hard to regularly purchase, and now we use Nicaraguan coffee which shares many of those same attributes.
+This one caught our attention because it's a Red Honey process, making it sweeter and more complex than your average coffee.

 - choosing a selection results in a full page refresh